bentoml/BentoML/docs/source/installation.rst

 Install using virtual environment
 ---------------------------------

 You should install BentoML in a `virtual environment <https://docs.python.org/3/library/venv.html>`_.
-If you are not familar with virtual environment, refers to this
+If you are not familiar with virtual environment, refer to this
 `guide <https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/>`_.
 Virtual environment are a great way to manage dependencies and avoid compatibility issues among different projects.